 The website defines it as “… extremely simple yet fast and modern VPN that utilizes state-of-the-art cryptography.”.
 Which basically means it’s a VPN, but sane.
-The point of a VPN is to allow 2 machines to talk to eachother, no matter how the network inbetween is setup.
+The point of a VPN is to allow two machines to talk to eachother, no matter how the network inbetween is set up.

 Roaming, If I shut my laptop, go home, and open it again, the tunnel will be in the same state: just fine!
 None of this weird messed up state issues where you have to disconnect and reconnect.

 Configuration is also incredibly simple.
 There’s just one file of configuration, none of this multiple file fun like OpenVPN.
 Just a single ini file for the server, and a single, very similar, ini file for the client.